Coping with losing a pet

 Where Does It Take Place?

-Many people choose to bring their pets into the surgery when the time has come for them to be put to sleep.
+When the time has come for them to be put to sleep, make an appointment at your chosen surgery.
+You can request a quieter time of day (often at the start or end of our clinics) and we will endeavour to offer you this if available.
 Don’t feel that you have to wait in our waiting room – many prefer to wait outside with their pet until the vet is ready.

 At our Dunmow surgery we have a special Bereavement Room which is located in a quiet area of the surgery, and is made up with a comfy pet bed and seating.
 Feel free to request this room either at the time of making the appointment or when you arrive.